-✓ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Kazakhstan • Public Announcement November 9,2019 Kazakhstan is reportedly planning to require non-resident to charge VAT at the standard 12% rate on digital services supplies made to consumers in Kazakhstan.
+✓ Implemented • Proposed/Public Announcement × Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Kazakhstan • Public Announcement November 9,2019 Kazakhstan is reportedly planning to require non-resident to charge VAT at the standard 12% rate on digital services supplies made to consumers in Kazakhstan.
 The rules would likely be effective January 1, 2021.
-Yes 62 Kenya ✓ Implemented August 21, 2013 Effective September 2, 2013, Kenya requires non-resident vendors of digital services to consumers in Kenya to register for and collect VAT.
+Yes 65 Kenya ¥ Implemented August 21, 2013 Effective September 2, 2013, Kenya requires non- resident vendors of digital services to consumers in Kenya to register for and collect VAT.
 The Finance Bill 2019-20 includes the following amendments: - the definition of supply of imported services will be amended to provide for a supply made to any person.
 Previously, the definition referred to a supply made to a registered person; - supplies made through a digital marketplace will be subject to VAT.
 Both measures clarify already existing obligations for non-residents.
-Yes 63 ✓ Implemented November 18, 2019 Effective January 1, 2020, VAT will be applicable to sales made through a digital marketplace.
+Yes 66 ¥ Implemented June 9, 2020 Effective January 1, 2020, VAT will be applicable to sales made through a digital marketplace.
 It is currently not clear how non-resident vendors will account for VAT.
-In addition, Kenya will expand the requirement to self-assess VAT under the reverse charge mechanism to non-VAT registered recipients of taxable imported services.
-Yes 64
+In addition, Kenya will expand the requirement to self- assess VAT under the reverse charge mechanism to non-VAT registered recipients of taxable imported services.
+The Kenyan National Treasury recently released the draft Value Added Tax (Digital Marketplace Supply) Regulations, 2020.
+Non-resident digital marketplaces facilitating the sale of digital services will be required to register under the simplified VAT registration framework within thirty days from the publication of the final regulations.
+Yes 67

-✓ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Malaysia ✓ Implemented September 30, 2019 Effective January 1, 2020, foreign service providers are required to register for service tax if their total annual sales of digital services to Malaysian customers exceeds RM 500,000.
+~ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Malaysia v Implemented September 30, 2019 Effective January 1, 2020, foreign service providers are required to register for service tax if their total annual sales of digital services to Malaysian customers exceeds RM 500,000.
 Digital services include software, music video, and digital advertising.
 According to the Service Tax Guide on Digital Services, the provisions of digital services are applicable to both business-to-business (B2B) and business-to-consumer (B2C) transactions.
 Businesses that have been charged service tax on digital services provided by a foreign registered person (FRP) are exempted from service tax in Malaysia on these imported taxable services.
 On August 30, 2019, the Royal Malaysian Customs Department published the Service Tax (Digital Services) Regulations 2019, which set out the rules pertaining to the registration, compliance, and penalties for the new service tax obligations on digital services.
-No 65
+No 68 Mauritius • Proposed June 8, 2020 On June 4, 2020, the Minister of Finance of Mauritius presented the Budget for 2020-21 to the National Assembly by the Minister of Finance, which, if approved, would, among other things, apply VAT on digital and electronic services provided through the Internet by non- residents to residents of Mauritius for utilization in Mauritius.
+Yes 69